 Our Top Picks

-Most homeowners are looking for a way to add a dimmer to a single light.
 This dimmer from Lutron features a toggle-style switch that can accommodate LED bulbs up to 150 watts.
 It can be used as both a single-pole dimmer for single-switch lights or as a 3-way dimmer for lights that function from two switches.
-Because the light switch is separate from the dimmer, it’s easy to preset the slide switch to the brightness of light that suits you when you flick on the light.

-This dimmer switch works as both a single-pole dimmer or 3-way dimmer for light fixtures operated by two switches.
+CLOUDY BAY’s dimmer switch works as both a single-pole dimmer or as a 3-way dimmer for light fixtures operated by two switches.
 An adjustment dial allows you to fine-tune the dimmer’s range, eliminating flickering at lower levels.
-Easy-to-understand instructions make installing this dimmer switch yourself easy.

 TREATLIFE’s push-button panel features manual dimming controls and an LED light that helps you find the switch easily in the dark.
-This switch has a capacity of 150 watts for dimmable LEDs and CFLs and 400 watts for incandescent bulbs.
+This switch has a capacity of 150 watts for dimmable LEDs and CFLs and a 400-watt capacity for incandescent bulbs.

 With its LED+ technology, Lutron’s sleek, modern dimmer switch will lower dimmable LED bulbs to levels as low as 5 percent.
 It features a rocker switch with a small fader located on the side.

-This dimmer has a capacity of 150 watts for LEDs and 600 watts for incandescent and halogen bulbs.
-It comes in white, light almond, and ivory, allowing you to match it with your decor.
-Because it can accommodate up to 17 bulbs at once (even different types of bulbs), this product is a great option for rooms with recessed lighting.
+The Lutron dimmer has a capacity of 150 watts for LEDs and 600 watts for incandescent and halogen bulbs.
+Because it can accommodate up to 17 bulbs at once (even different types of bulbs), this dimmer can be a great option for rooms with recessed lighting.

 The Maxxima is a terrific way to upgrade your light switch to a dimmer switch without blowing your budget.
 It operates on either a 3-way or single-pole fixture.
 This switch is compatible with both incandescent and LED lights and has a maximum capacity of 600 watts for incandescents and 150 watts for LEDs.

 With a large slide switch for dimming and a small rocker switch that turns the light off and on, the Maxxima is super easy to operate.
-It has a blue LED indicator light that lets you know when the switch is off or on and a dial switch under its cover that allows you to adjust the range of the dimmer to accommodate LED lights.
+It has a blue LED indicator light that lets you know when the switch is off or on.
+A dial switch under its cover allows you to adjust the range of the dimmer to accommodate LED lights.
 Available in a variety of hues, including white, almond, and black, this dimmer will blend in easily with many home decor styles.